therealbstern/apcupsd/branches/Branch-3_14/doc/manual/manual.rst

    and install step.

 #.
 If you have a UPS designed to communicate via SNMP over
    Ethernet, that is also a relatively easy installation.
-It's in Advanced Topics (see `Advanced topics`_) mainly because it's an unusual situation.
+Details are provided in `Support for SNMP UPSes`_.

 #.
 If you have a UPS that communicates via an RS232C serial
    interface and it is a SmartUPS, then things are relatively simple, otherwise, your life is about to get interesting.

    #.
 If you have a vendor-supplied cable, find out what cable type
       you have by looking on the flat ends of the cable for a number, such as 940-0020A, stamped in the plastic.
-Check the cables column of the table of types (see {type\_table}{type\_005ftable}) to see if it's a supported type.

    #.
 If you don't have a vendor-supplied cable, or your type is not
       supported, you may have to build one yourself (see `Cables`_).
 Here is hoping you are good with a soldering iron!

 #.
 Now you are ready to read the Building and Installing (see
    `Building and Installing apcupsd`_)